-4.3.4 Input Settings Configuration options available for each input are listed below.
-When configuring the 240 Series input module in MeasureLINK[TM], it is best to start at the top of the screen to configure settings.
+4.3.4 Input Settings

+Configuration options available for each input are listed below.
+When configuring the 240 Series input module in MeasureLINK TM for the 240 Series, it is best to start at the top of the screen to configure settings.